 One of the best pieces of advice I got when I joined the company is “Believe in yourself, in your strengths, and in what you can achieve.”
 This is what a new hire needs to strive at PMI.
 Also, get up early and breathe in the fresh air!
 The best things always happen at daybreak.

 Our company is changing.
-To help shape our future – and that of the world’s more than one billion adult smokers – we need the best forward-looking talent to join us.
+To help shape our future—and the future of those adults who would otherwise continue to smoke—we need the best forward-looking talent to join us.
 Click here to see what opportunities are available in your region.